Morgantown, Kentucky: Transportation

 Prior to 1917, the city's primary channel of transportation was the Green River.
 However, in 1917, the river froze, leaving the city without supplies for two months.
 A subsequent period of road-building began, and in 1930, a road connecting Morgantown with Bowling Green provided an alternate conduit for commerce.

-Morgantown is now served by Interstate 165 and it is along the proposed Interstate 67 corridor.
+Morgantown is now served by Interstate 165.
 Via I-165 it is 23 mi southeast to Bowling Green and 48 mi north to Owensboro on the Ohio River.
 Other major roads serving the city include U.S. Highway 231, Kentucky Route 70, and Kentucky Route 79.
 Kentucky Route 403 is a minor artery in and out of town.

 The city does not have railroad service.

 Education

-Morgantown is home to these public schools as part of the Butler County Schools District:
+Morgantown is home to these public schools as part of the Butler County Schools: